-- Masks covering the nose and mouth are required indoors with a few exceptions.
+- When masks are necessary, they should cover the nose and mouth.
 (ADA exceptions will be reviewed as needed).
-See our Masking Policy.

 - Education about how to protect one’s own and others’ health on campus, reinforced by campus signage and clear community expectations.

 - Enhanced disinfecting of classrooms and buildings in accordance with CDC requirements for living, learning, and working.

 - Hand sanitizer is available in academic and administrative buildings, as well as hand sanitizer refill stations in key locations to refill personal sanitizer bottles.